 ACTION DESCRIPTION SHELTER IN PLACE Implement to isolate students and staff from the outdoor environment or potential danger in the surrounding community.
 All classroom & office doors are closed and locked, and all students & staff remain inside until directed.
 May need to close windows and air vents to provide for greater protection from external airborne contaminants.
-DROP, COVER, AND HOLD ON Implement during an earthquake or explosion to protect building occupants from flying and falling debris.
-Evacuation will happen next when it is deemed safe to do so. <section-header><image/><image/><image/><image/><image/><image/><image/><image/></section-header> Initiate for an immediate threat of danger to occupants of a campus or school building.
+DROP, COVER, AND HOLD ON DROPI COVERI HOLD ON!
+Implement during an earthquake or explosion to protect building occupants from flying and falling debris.
+Evacuation will happen next when it is deemed safe to do so.
+RUN position, secure the situation HIDE position Proceedings Initiate for an immediate threat of danger to occupants of a campus or school building.
 Staff must decide whether it is safer to "RUN" or "HIDE" (lockdown).
 If hiding is safest, once doors are locked, no one is allowed to enter or exit rooms for any reason unless directed by law enforcement.
 EVACUATION Implement when conditions outside the building or off-site are safer than inside or on-site.
 Requires moving or directing students and staff to move from school buildings to your assigned location on the football field.

-EVACUATION for Fire Alarm (Primary Evacuation Area)
+EVACUATION for Fire Alarm (Primary Evacuation Area - "Row")

-- 1. Direct students to leave the classrooms with you. - Lock Door. - Tell students to move quickly but do not run. - Take Emergency Clipboard. - Walk out to the evacuation assembly area designated on the map in the room where you are located. - Each room has its own row so check which row and where to assemble. - As you change rooms throughout the day, so will your reporting area.

-2. When you arrive at the designated area, direct students to line up behind you; take roll and HOLD UP the COLORED ROOM # PLACARD TO BE COUNTED OR REPORT TO ROW MONITOR.
+- 1. Please wait for 30-60 seconds for a PA message to confirm evacuation is necessary.
+If evacuation is directed over PA or you determine an evacuation is needed due to safety reasons, direct students to leave the classrooms with you. - Lock Door. - Tell students to move quickly but do not run. - Take Emergency Clipboard. - Walk out to the evacuation assembly area designated on the map in the room where you are located. - Each room has its own row so check which row and where to assemble. - As you change rooms throughout the day, so will your reporting area. - 2.
+When you arrive at the designated area, direct students to line up behind you; take roll and HOLD UP the COLORED ROOM # PLACARD TO BE COUNTED OR REPORT TO ROW MONITOR.